Jhana 8 logo with lotus leaf.

-I’ve had so many people ask me – “Have you reached nibbana?”
+I’ve had people ask me – “Have you reached nibbana?”
 “Have you reached enlightenment?” – and honestly, I don’t know what it is that is going on in my mind.
+I’m not sure it has reached an endpoint.
+It seems to be a steady state that hasn’t changed since 2007, but is it done?

-I don’t call it enlightenment, but I’m not Buddhist and though I love a lot of the Buddhist philosophy, I also know that a lot of what Buddhism says about meditation – isn’t true.
-I also know that as the Buddha described the Jhanas in some of the Sutras – it’s PERFECTLY stated.
+Whatever the state is, I don’t call it enlightenment.
+I’m not Buddhist and though I like a lot of the Buddhist ideas, I also know that a lot of what Buddhism says about meditation – isn’t true at all.
+But I also know that Buddha himself described the Jhanas in some of the Suttas perfectly in line with how I experienced Jhana.

 So, what is the state of my mind?